amm98d/drive-transfer/README.md

 - Won't transfer shortcuts
 - Won't transfer files larger than 5 MB (limitation by Drive API).
 A log (skipped.txt) is created for these files along with their path so you can do them manually
 - Although for most cases it will work just fine, there is no error handling in this code.
 Exceptions can and will be thrown
-- Won't transfer files in "Shared With Me" folder
+- Won't transfer files in the "Shared With Me" folder
 - Will only transfer files owned by the host user and located in the root folder